magicql/GeoDenStream/README.md

 There are several problems when using the original DenStream in MOA, which include memory limitation, false noise, overlap points.
 In the GeoDenStream, these problems are solved.

+Detialed modifications and improvements can be found in master/moa/src/main/java/moa/clusterers/denstream.
+Example application that designed for Zika and Ebola tweet data stream can be foound in master/moa/src/main/java/denstream/zikaebola.
+## And a configurable application which can support other analysis scenarios can be found in master/moa/src/main/java/denstream/configure.